“If one could characterize in a single phrase the contribution of Black women to America,

 NOW Stands in Solidarity to Combat Racism and Discrimination

-As one of our core issues, NOW is committed to ending racism and discrimination.
-Through our work, we are constantly identifying and combating the barriers to equality and justice imposed by structural racism, particularly those that inflict a double burden of race and sex discrimination on BIPOC women and girls, including trans women and girls.
+Ending racism is one of NOW’s six core issues.
+We are committed to identifying and combating the barriers to equality and justice imposed by structural racism, particularly those that inflict a double burden of race and sex discrimination on BIPOC women and girls, including trans women and girls.
+We champion equal opportunities in all areas, including employment, education, and reproductive rights.

 NOW believes that the lives lost due to our unjust system matter, and we will not stop raising our voices until we see justice.